wasnotrice/hubot-lmk/README.md

 # hubot-lmk

-Heckle "let me know" phraseology
+Respond with a thoughtful quotation or a cheeky comment when people say "let me know" or "lmk"

 See [`src/lmk.coffee`](src/lmk.coffee) for full documentation.